dksanyal/Name-Parsing/README.md

 TEST SET

-A manually-annotated corpus of personal name is prepared to test the performance of our tool.
+A manually-annotated corpus of personal names is prepared to test the performance of our tool.
 The test set if freely available.

 TEST RESULTS